Starting with AI When You Have No Technical Background

 Building Momentum

-The key to sustainable AI adoption is consistent, low-pressure practice.
+The key to sustainable AI adoption is consistent, low-pressure practice, a theme explored in detail in our guide to building sustainable AI habits that stick.
 Use AI for one small task every day for a month.
 Do not try to transform your entire workflow at once.
 Just build familiarity through repetition.

 Keep a simple log of what works and what does not.
 After a month, review your notes.
 You will have a personalized guide to AI usage based on your actual work, written by you.